Aghasi Khanjian: Conflict with Beria and death

 Political condemnations against Khanjian came soon after his death.
 On July 11, Zarya Vostoka declared that Khanjian had committed suicide, calling it "a manifestation of cowardice especially unworthy of a leader of a party organization."
 It was alleged that Khanjian had "committed errors, demonstrating insufficient vigilance" toward "nationalist, counterrevolutionary, and Trotskyite groups," and that he committed suicide because he "could not find the courage within himself to correct [his mistakes] in a Bolshevik manner."
 On August 19, 1936, Beria published an article in Pravda in which accused Khanjian of patronizing "rabid nationalist elements among the Armenian intelligentsia" and supporting the "counter-revolutionary terrorist group" of Stepanyan.
-He further accused Khanjian of corresponding with diasporan writer Arshag Chobanian about Armenian claims on Nagorno-Karabakh, Nakhijevan, and Javakhk.
+He further accused Khanjian of corresponding with diasporan writer Arshag Chobanian about Armenian claims on Nagorno-Karabakh, Nakhijevan, and Javakheti.
 Khanjian was buried in Yerevan without public ceremony.

 Soon after Khanjian's death, Beria promoted his loyalists Amatuni Amatuni as Armenian First Secretary and Khachik Mughdusi hy] as chief of the Armenian NKVD.
 According to Amatuni in a June 1937 letter to Stalin, 1,365 people were arrested in the ten months after the death of Khanjian, among them 900 "Dashnak-Trotskiites."
 Along with an entire generation of Soviet Armenian intellectual leaders, Khanjian was denounced as an "enemy of the people" during Stalin's Great Purge.
 Charents viewed Khanjian's death "at the hands of Beria as an ominous sign of the violence to come."
 The poet subsequently wrote a series of seven sonnets in memory of Khanjian, titled Dofinë nairakan: yot’ sonet Aghasi Khanjyanin (The Dauphin of Nairi: Seven Sonnets to Aghasi Khanjian).
 Charents was eventually arrested on July 27, 1937 and died in prison on November 27.